 Presentations may be given to a large group, small group or individually.

 This is based on Montessori’s ideas about the prepared environment, which refers to how everything is carefully designed and chosen to facilitate the children’s learning.
 This care applies not only to the classroom and everything it contains, but also to the building and its immediate natural surroundings.
-The Kingswood prepared environment is designed to help children develop the skills they will need to enjoy personal and academic success.
+The Kingswood prepared environment is designed to help students develop the skills they will need to enjoy personal and academic success.

 “The children learn from one another and throw themselves into the work with enthusiasm and delight.
 This atmosphere of quiet activity develops a fellow- feeling, an attitude of mutual aid, and most wonderful of all an intelligent interest on the part of the older children in the progress of their younger companions.”
 Maria Montessori